awaregroup/IIALab/labs/Lab05.md

 ### 2.2 - Build & Test the sample

-1. Open a Command Prompt window and enter the following:
+1. Open a Command Prompt window and enter the following (this builds the machine learning model):

 ```
 cd C:\Labs\Content\src\IoTLabs.CustomVision